-Jolene Curtis assumed the role of chief operating officer in January 2016.
-Ms. Curtis has been with Texas Farm Credit Services since 2004, during which time she served as a loan officer trainee, loan officer, and vice president of operations.
+Jolene Curtis assumed the role of chief operating officer on January 1, 2016.
+Ms. Curtis has been with Texas Farm Credit Services since 2004, during which time she served as a loan officer trainee, loan officer and vice president of operations.
 In the vice president of operations role, she oversaw the rural home loan program as well as marketing and crop insurance functions.
 Mrs. Curtis serves as an executive board member and treasurer for the Brenham State Supported Living Center Volunteer Services Council.
-Along with her husband, she owns Curtis Wildlife and Agricultural Services, LLC that provides wildlife and agricultural consulting services.
+Along with her husband, she owns Curtis Wildlife and Agricultural Services, LLC, which provides wildlife and agricultural consulting services.
 Ms. Curtis is also a partner in Tandem Partners, LLC, a company that owns rental real estate properties.

-Lane Pepper assumed the role of chief risk officer in April 2017.
-Prior to this appointment, Mr. Pepper served as senior vice president, commercial credit.
+Lane Pepper assumed the role of chief risk officer in April of 2017.
+Prior to this appointment, Mr. Pepper served as senior vice president commercial credit.
 He has been with the organization since 2004 when he accepted a position as loan officer and since that time has served in various leadership roles within both the credit and finance departments.
-Mr. Pepper has earned the Chartered Financial Analyst designation.
-Mr. Pepper serves on the board of the National Rural Lenders Association and as treasurer of the Annapolis Christian Academy Board of Trustees.
+Mr. Pepper has earned the chartered financial analyst designation.
+Mr. Pepper serves as treasurer of the Annapolis Christian Academy board of trustees.